Chapter 14- Déjà vu? - I asked tensely. - Have I just learned too much again so that you have to kill me?

 - It works as a positive feedback loop when new facts contradict well-established picture and the mind starts to question this picture.
 It is inevitable for agents rescued when they are discarded.

 - What's the deal with these rescue shenanigans?
-Why do we have to spend so much of our life fighting against you?
-You have all our genetic data, right?
+Why do we have to spend so much of our life fighting against

 - We cannot create a live person from that data.
 Conception in vitro is all we can do.
 Then the embryo needs to be gestated like any other human.